es-kumagai/Build.MacPass/README.md

 ## How to use

+First, download the repository to any directory.
+Then execute the following command.

 ```
 make prepare
 make
+make install
 ```

-When you do `make`, MacPass.app will be build and installed in ~/Applications.
+When you do `make`, MacPass.app will be build and installed to ~/Applications.